DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - If anything is interfering with your learning, email or talk with me about it.
 I care about how you're doing in life, not just in our classroom.

 ## Schedule TO COME
+Our course meets remotely in my Zoom room <https://trincoll.zoom.us/my/jackdougherty> on Tues-Wed-Thu-Fri from 9:15am to 12 noon ET.
 Always look for important updates from the instructor, which will appear **in bold**.

 ### Tues 4 Jan
-- Our course meets remotely in my Zoom room <https://trincoll.zoom.us/my/jackdougherty> on Tues-Wed-Thu-Fri from 9:15am to 12 noon ET
+- Welcome to class
+- Before class, fill out this Google Form TODO
+- Syllabus overview and how to succeed in this course
+- 1-point bonus sample quiz about syllabus, due in class on [Moodle](https://moodle.trincoll.edu)
+- Presentation: Why data visualization matters in the "disinformation age"--see HODV Chapter 1 <https://handsondataviz.org/introduction.html>
+- Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills.
+Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
+  - Copy, Share, and Convert Google Sheets
+  - Geocode locations
+  - Sort and filter data
+  - Calculate with formulas
+  - Summarize with pivot tables
+- Prep for Spreadsheet quiz, to be taken during any 2-hour period before midnight on [Moodle](https://moodle.trincoll.edu)